yzhou601/cddhddvisualization/README.md

 ## Introduction
 * This script is used to plot cooling degree days and heating degree days calculated from .epw file
 * To sort the data by climate zones, the .stat files are also required.
-(There's cdd and hdd information in stat files as well, the data sources might be different for different locations)
+(There's cdd and hdd information in stat files as well, the data sources or calculation methods might be different)
 * The base temperature is 65F (18.3333C)
 * The calculation method is from :http://www.vesma.com/ddd/ddcalcs.htm, which is more accurate than the simple approximation methods according to [Wikipedia](https://en.wikipedia.org/wiki/Heating_degree_day)
 * This script can only work for the .epw weather files that are able to be read by pyepw package